Siftah/get_iplayer/documentation.md

 #### Linux / Unix / MacOSX

-Add this line to add to user’s crontab (use ‘crontab -e’ to edit) – this will run all of the PVR jobs every hour:
+Add this line to add to user's crontab (use `crontab -e` to edit) – this will run all of the PVR jobs every hour:

     0 * * * * /path/to/get_iplayer --pvr 2>> /tmp/get_iplayer.log

-Optionally, to notify by email when programmes have been recorded, add this to the top of your crontab (this will catch the stdout from the cron job and send to the specified email address):
+Optionally, to notify by email when programmes have been recorded, add this to the top of your crontab (this will take the stdout from the cron job and send it to the specified email address):

     MAILTO=me@mydomain.com